GenericMappingTools/2019-unavco-course/README.md

 6.0.0rc2 tarball (plus GSHHG and DCW) from the GMT download site at http://gmt.soest.hawaii.edu/projects/gmt/wiki/Download and follow the BUILDING instructions at https://github.com/GenericMappingTools/gmt/blob/master/BUILDING.md.
+Your Linux software manager can be used to install all prerequisites and run-time requirements.
 **NOTE:** We will use features of GMT that are being introduced in GMT 6.
 If you show up with a GMT 5 installation then you will not be able to participate in the tasks we have planned for the short course!